MST619/ETIAssignment1/README.md

 ```
 This will create an account named user with the password 'password'.

-4. Run the `Create ETIAsgn database.sql` file, section by section.
+4. Run the `ETIAsgn database.sql` file, section by section.